CASSCF with Extremely Large Active Spaces using the Adaptive Sampling Configuration Interaction Method: Results

 Table \ref{tab:porph} compares the variational, orbital optimized energies obtained from ASCI-SCF and HCISCF.
 It appears that ASCI-SCF is able to obtain substantially lower variational energies with smaller variational subspaces (by a factor of 4-20) than HCISCF for this system.
-It is possible that this stems solely from the HCI selection rule failing to identify important configurations.
-However, the substantial differences between extrapolated PT2 results seem to indicate that HCISCF is consistently converging to incorrect local extrema in orbital space (which in part could result from a less compact HCI initial wave function, but also from a less efficient orbital optimization algorithm).
-The former appears to be more likely in light of the disagreement between extrapolated E$_{CI}$+E$_{PT2}$ energies from both methods (as can be seen Table \ref{tab:pt2energies}), with ASCI+PT2 employing ASCI-SCF orbitals yielding consistently (and at times substantially) lower energies than the HCI variant.
-HCISCF's propensity for falling into local extrema however likely stems at least in part from the relative lack of compactness of HCI wave functions, with ASCI being already known to yield more compact wave functions (i.e. lower energy for same number of determinants) than HCI\cite{tubman_efficient_2018,tubman_modern_2018}.
-The sheer scale of this phenomenon post orbital optimization is nonetheless somewhat distressing.
-As an extreme example, we can see that the ASCI-SCF variational energies for the (44e,44o) active space (given in Table \ref{tab:porph}) go below the extrapolated SHCI (HCI with Stochastic PT2) energies (given in Table \ref{tab:pt2energies}), let alone the purely variational estimate!
+The HCISCF results therefore appear to correspond to spurious local extrema in orbital space, as opposed to the true CASSCF global minimum.
+While we cannot prove that the ASCI-SCF solutions are the true global minima either, they are considerably ``better" in a variational sense and have significantly lower energy even after inclusion of PT2 corrections and extrapolation (as can be seen from Table \ref{tab:pt2energies}).
+As an extreme example, we can see that the ASCI-SCF variational energies for the (44e, 44o) active space (given in Table \ref{tab:porph}) go below the extrapolated SHCI (HCI with stochastic PT2) energies (given in Table \ref{tab:pt2energies}), let alone the purely variational HCI estimate!
 An immediate implication is that ASCI-SCF predicts a quintet ground state for both active spaces, in direct contrast to HCISCF (which predicted a triplet ground state for the larger active space).
-It is therefore likely that the conclusions in Ref \onlinecite{smith2017cheap} regarding porphyrin stem from HCISCF finding a local extremum as a solution, and therefore should not be viewed as definitive.
-The presence of tricky local extrema for this system makes it quite difficult to reach firm conclusions about the impact of active space size, since it is virtually impossible to be certain whether the lowest energy solution located is the global minimum or not.
-We therefore believe that a very careful future study is required to reconcile the difference between the experimental and theoretical ground spin states, where the effects of geometry and out of active space dynamical correlation would also need to be considered in detail.
+Therefore, the conclusions in \citeref{smith2017cheap} regarding porphyrin should not be viewed as definitive as they appear to stem from HCISCF finding a local extremum as a solution.